-This testimony presents San Diego Gas & Electric Company's ("SDG&E") compliance with least-cost dispatch ("LCD") requirements during the record period of January 1, 2019 through December 31, 2019, as specified by applicable California Public Utilities Commission ("Commission") decisions.
+This testimony presents San Diego Gas & Electric Company's ("SDG&E") compliance with least-cost dispatch ("LCD") requirements during the record period of January 1, 2021 through December 31, 2021, as specified by applicable California Public Utilities Commission ("Commission") decisions.
 LCD pertains to the day-ahead and intra-day dispatch and trading of SDG&E's portfolio of resources, including utility-owned generation ("UOG") and power purchase agreements ("PPA").
 The following summarizes Commission decisions on LCD and how SDG&E implemented these decisions in a manner consistent with its current Commission-approved Bundled Procurement Plan ("BPP").

 Standard of Conduct 4 ("SOC 4") was adopted by the Commission in D.02-10-062 and further discussed in D.02-12-069, D.02-12-074, D.03-06-076, and D.05-01-054.
-The decisions established standards of conduct by which an IOU must administer its portfolio, specifically SOC 4, which states that "[t]he utilities shall prudently administer all contracts and generation resources and dispatch the energy in a least-cost manner."
+The decisions established standards of conduct by which an IOU must administer its portfolio, specifically SOC 4, which states that "[t]he utilities shall prudently administer all contracts and generation resources and dispatch the energy in a least-cost manner."2

-During 2019, SDG&E filed four quarterly advice letters ("AL") covering the record period as required in D.02-10-062.
-AL 3371-E for Q1 2019 was approved on October 15,2019 and was effective May 30, 2019; AL 3411-E for Q2 2019 was approved on January 3, 2020 and was effective August 29, 2019; AL 3456-E for Q3 2019 is pending approval with a requested effective date of December 2, 2019; and AL 3502-E for Q4 2019 is pending approval with a
+During 2021, SDG&E filed four quarterly advice letters ("AL") covering the record period as required in D.02-10-062.
+AL 3749E for Q1 2021 was approved on January 10, 2022 and was effective January 7, 2022; AL 3819-E-A for Q2 2021 was approved on February 15, 2022 and was effective December 23, 2021; AL 3883-E for Q3 2021 is pending approval with a requested effective date of November 29, 2021 and AL is 3949-E for Q4 2021 is still being audited.
+These advice letters provide detailed information on transactions that SDG&E executed while following its LCD process, as well as other data (e.g., customer load, resource schedules and fuel transactions) pertinent to the LCD process during the record period.
+SDG&E's Quarterly Compliance Reports ("QCRs") for 2021 were in compliance with SDG&E's Commission-approved BPP and applicable procurement-related rulings and decisions.